integrated-application-development/sonar-delphi/docs/CUSTOM_RULES_101.md

 ### Rule Registrar

-Because your rules are relying on the Delphi Plugin API, you also need to tell the core SonarDelphi plugin that some new rules have to be retrieved.
+Because your rules will be run by the core SonarDelphi plugin, you also need to tell it that some new rules have to be retrieved.

 If you are using the template custom plugin for this tutorial, you should have everything done already, but feel free to have a look at the `MyDelphiFileCheckRegistrar.java` class, which